Can’t come to the museum in person? Enjoy the museum and the research library in many different ways!

 On-line Exhibit — A Living History: the Azteca Club and the Azteca Dancers

-Thanks to underwriting by the Kansas Humanities Council and American Libraries Association, this on-line exhibit is available for viewing by accessing the “Exhibits” page.
+Thanks to underwriting by the Kansas Humanities Council and American Libraries Association, this on-line exhibit is available for viewing by accessing the “Exhibits” page; or click here.

 Since the 1970s, The Azteca Club and its predecessors have been involved in preserving and presenting important traditional dances; and, in doing so, Mexican American culture.
 The story of the Azteca Club and Azteca Dancers was compiled from oral interviews and photograph collections.

-Currently in process is the Ranchito project, highlighting memories and photos from the railroad housing community used by the Mexican railroad workers until the 1950s.
-Be sure to attend the program in November!
-Access the “Calendar” page and get program details in the Upcoming Events option.
+The Ranchito project highlights memories and photos from the railroad housing community used by the Mexican railroad workers until the 1950s.

 Harvey County Courthouse: Grant Received for Oral History Project

 Thanks to a Heritage Grant from the Kansas Humanities Council, the 50th anniversary of the Harvey County Courthouse is being commemorated by collecting oral histories as well as through both on-site and on-line exhibits.
 Interviews focus on the decision to build, how the building is serving county residents today and the question, “What would voters today be facing if a courthouse had NOT been built 50 years ago?”
 Copies of the oral histories were sent to the Kansas State Historical Society.

 The on-line exhibit can be viewed on the Exhibits page of the HCHM website; or click here.

 THANKS for your support – ALL of the storm windows have been installed!

 The new Columbia storm windows (made in Lindsborg!) will protect the windows and frames from weather damage while also increasing energy efficiency and improving the appearance of the building.
 The windows replaced worn and damaged aluminum-frame storm windows from the 1960’s.